Seo Tips

 Social Media & Promotion

-29. Embed social media tools: Add the social share and follow button every possible position on all your pages.
+29. Embed social media tools: Add the social share and follow button ein every possible position on all your pages.
 Use the social comment box to help you expand your reach.
-Keep the conversations between you and your audience going on and on.
+And keepthe conversations between you and your audience going

-31. Offer free stuff: Almost all people love free products.
-Provide an e-book or free trial to potential customers who are not ready for purchase to help them stay in contact.
+31. Offer free stuff: Almost everyone loves free products.
+To help potential customers stay in contact, provide an e-book or free trial ready for purchase.

-32. Create promotional campaigns: Hold seasonal contests, events, and sale-off deals to attract more customers.
+32. Create promotional campaigns: To attract more customers, hold seasonal contests, events, and sell-off deals.
 Use all online and offline tools and channels to buzz your industry.

-33. Enhance your email marketing efforts: Encourage your visitors to subscribe and send them relevant campaigns.
-Segment your customers, prospects, and leads and learn about their concerns as detailed as possible.
+33. Enhance your email marketing efforts: Encourage visitors to subscribe and send them relevant campaigns.
+Segment your customers, prospects, and leads and learn as much detail as possible about your concerns.
 Integrate social media into your email marketing.

 Off-page factors and other must-have Features

-35. Have a different URL for different language versions: Decide the languages to support your website and be the default one.
+35. Use a different URL for different language versions: Decide which languages will support your website and be the default one.

-37. Give your customer multiple checkout options: Provide various payment methods to your customers (Credit Card, PayPal, Direct Bank Transfer, etc.).
+37. Give your customers multiple checkout options: Provide various payment methods to your customers (credit card, PayPal, direct bank transfer, etc.).
 Offer different shipping methods and reach as many countries as possible.

 38+.
 Keep track.
 Monitor your work over and over.
 Stay updated with changes in user behaviors and search algorithms.
 Those 34 kinds of stuff I wrote above might work today, but who knows what will happen tomorrow?